Freelancer-Protocol/docs/index.md

 ##### From a client perspective

 The risk of the freelancer delivering late or not at all is gone.
+You don't pay the bulk of the money unless you accept a demo of the working deliverable first.

 ##### From a freelancer perspective

-From a freelancer perspective, the risk of the client paying late or not at all is gone.
+The risk of the client paying late or not at all is gone.
+The client doesn't get anything unless you get the payment in full.

 ##### For both parties

-Dividing a single project into multiple milestones enables better planning, visibility and gradual involvment.
+Dividing a single project into multiple milestones enables better planning, visibility and a more gradual investment (of time for the freelancer and money for the client).

 ### 📜 Reduced legal hassle